turingschool/frontend-mod-1-prework/finalProject/highLevelCC.md

     }
     // This is where I get a little lost.
 Declare variable for the current index and set it equal to the alphabet index of the current letter var currentIndex = alphabet.indexOf(currentLetter);
-    // Declare new index variable and set it equal to the current index plus a number which will be an argument passed in var newIndex = currentIndex + num;
+    // Declare new index variable and set it equal to the current index plus a number which will be an argument passed in --- UPDATE!!!
+Lightbulb! `currentIndex - num` to shift left! var newIndex = currentIndex + num;
     // Create if-statements that tell the program to wrap around to 0 index position or 26 index position when the newIndex is greater than 25 or less than 0. if(newIndex > 25) newIndex = newIndex - 26;